Samrath4271/OpenHAB/README.md

 5. Locate the Image I have given you UNDER THE RESTORE SECTION

-6. after you have located it press the restore button.
+6. after you have located it press the restore button and wait for the proccess to finish